imagineLife/big-site/content/redis/data-types/pub-sub.md

 4) "Dog"
 ```

-One use-case for this pattern-matched subscription could be channels that have delimiters: people:*` can subscribe to all people` channels.
+One use-case for this pattern-matched subscription could be channels that have delimiters: `psubscribe people:*` can subscribe to all channels that start with `people:`.

+## Some Use-Cases
+- an order system can publish to a `new_orders` channel, and order-handlers can subscribe to the `new_orders` channel
+- feeds, streams, real-time message updates in a video chat thread